Pumpkin (Kaddo): A Natural Link Between Health, Green Economy, and Islamic Teachings

 Whenever I visit the local vegetable market, I often choose pumpkin.
 One reason is that eating pumpkin is a Sunnah, and I also personally enjoy its taste—especially when it is cooked with meat or prepared as halwa.

 My interest in pumpkin increased during my studies at Madrassa Hifz-ul-Quran in Charsadda, where I learned about its mention in Islamic teachings along with its health benefits.
 This made me realize that pumpkin is not just a simple vegetable, but a food with both nutritional and spiritual value.
+The scholars at Madrassa Hifz-ul-Quran taught us that the pumpkin grows quickly and has no trunk, yet it produces a fruit that is heavy and full of benefit.
+This is a lesson in Tawakkul (Trust in Allah)—that Allah can provide great strength and sustenance from humble, soft-stemmed plants.

 Pumpkin and the Green Economy